Politecnico-Open-unix-Labs/dancetuxtux/README.md

 TODO:
 -----

-Ordered by importance
+Ordered by priority

-* Tests & bugfix
+1. Timer Utils function, to interact easily with timers
-* Flexible Timer time measurment
+2. Flexible Timer time measurment
+3. Keypress/Keyrelease event dialing
+4. All the USB stuff, this will re-use many of the Arduino code ..* Get a working USB communication
+..* Send the correct key event on keypress/keyrelease ..* Remove dead/unuseful code
+5. Tests & bugfix (to configure timing proprerly before going on)
-* Sensibility Adjust
+6. Dynamic Sensibility Adjust
-* Debouncing
+7. Debouncing, & Debouncing settings
-* Add a description to this readme
+8. Add a description to this readme
+9. Smart discharge (i.e. using another timer)
-* Makefile for all platforms
+10. Makefile for all platforms
-* Enrich Troubleshooting section
+11. Enrich Troubleshooting section